RashmiJennefer/House_Price_Prediction_Ridge-Lasso/README.md

 ## Conclusion
-The following variables are very important to predict the price of house
+### The following variables are very important to predict the price of house:

 1. LotArea: Lot size in square feet
 2. OverallQual: Rates the overall material and finish of the house